A couple stands on a red rock ledge after sunset.

 Phoenix/Maricopa County Clerk Office

-Airbnb elopements have become very popular, but it is important to know that in the state of Arizona it is illegal to hold an event at an Airbnb.
-It is also important to know that no matter what state you are in, if you have a photographer planning to take photos of you in an Airbnb you need to get permission from the home owner first.
-So while in Arizona you can not legally hold your ceremony at an Airbnb, you can get ready at your Airbnb or have dinner there after your ceremony with permission of the owner.
+Airbnb elopements in Sedona have become very popular.
+It is important to know that no matter what state you are in, if you plan on having a photographer take photos of you on private property (Like an Airbnb!) you need to get permission from the homeowner first.
+With all of the stunning trails surrounding Sedona, we highly recommend eloping out in the desert rather than holding your elopement ceremony at an AirBnB.
+We recommend getting ready at your Airbnb or sharing dinner there after your ceremony with just you two or your loved ones.
 Sedona is known for its Airbnbs being unique and plentiful.
 For places we recommend staying from resorts, VRBO, Airbnb check out our guide.

 Two brides dance in the sunlight in their dresses.